 The opposite of holy is profane.
 Not a word we really use these days.
 Sometimes we say “common”.
 Things for every day use, not things that are for holy use.

 So what?
-What does that mean for us?
+What does this mean for us?

 In fact, we are...
 God makes us holy by his Spirit.
-But our problem is that even though we have been set apart for God, we still spend so much of our time being used for common purposes.
+But our problem is that even though we have been set apart for God’s exclusive use, we still spend so much of our time being used for common purposes.
 Profane purposes.

 How different would it be if we could see ourselves as holy.
 Being conscious all the time that we are reserved for God’s use.
 How would it be if we really were able to grab hold of that and only do things where we are serving God.

-Think about the reaction if someone had used the holy bowls from the tabernacle for their morning porridge.
+Think about the reaction there would have been if someone had used the holy bowls from the tabernacle for their morning porridge.
 They would have been stoned for desecrating God’s holy things.